 (b) such later time as is set out in the notice.

-199. Age limit on attendance
+199. Who can attend registered kindergarten

 (1) It is a condition of every registration of a community kindergarten that a child is not to attend the community kindergarten in a year unless —

 (a) the child’s pre-compulsory education period falls in that year; or